 A note on imports: surfboards are classified as sporting goods and are imported into the US from Asia with a ZERO tariff.
 This has changed a little with a tariff having been levied against Chinese imports, but not Thailand, Sri Lanka or anywhere else in Asia.
 In the last 14 years since the closure of Clark Foam, imports have flooded into our country in a magnitude that has devastated our cottage surfboard industry and forced many board builders into other lines of work.
 Costco has become the world's largest surfboard seller and mass produced brands have dominated the market.
 You can do your part to resist this trend by buying local.

 Again, the most important thing is to get a great board that you can't wait to ride every day.
 Constant use will test its durability, so there is a certain responsibility on the part of the owner to take care of it and make it last.
 An eco-friendly board is about getting the right shape for you, spending a little extra on quality materials, then you the surfer treating your magic board with the same care taken by the skilled craftsmen who built it (promptly fixing your dings, keeping it out of the sun, and storing it in a board bag).
-There is no such thing as a truly green surfboard.
-Most all of the materials are of a petrochemical nature.
 You have to take care of your board if you want to take care of the environment.

 The board starts as a blank.
-There are several core materials available, but I only offer what I believe is the best: traditional polyurethane (PU).
-Again, this the core material primarily used by the world's best surfers in competition.
-The properties of polyurethane foam are great, natural feeling flex pattern, maintenance of speed (inertia), easy shape-ability, and limited water absorption.
+There are several core materials available, but we only offer what we believe is the best: traditional polyurethane (PU) and expanded plystyrene (EPS).
+Again, these are the core materials primarily used by the world's best surfers in competition.
+The properties of these foams are great, natural feeling flex pattern, maintenance of speed (inertia), easy shape-ability, and limited water absorption.
 Different densities are available, but we tend to use the lighter ones.
-On the environmental side, while polyurethane is a petrochemical product, at least it is biodegradable; EPS and other polystyrene blanks are not.
+On the environmental side, while polyurethane is a petrochemical product, at least it is biodegradable; EPS blanks are not.
+They literally last forever.

 Next is Fiberglass.
 There are three main types that people are generally unaware of: "E" glass, "Direct-Sized E " glass, and "S" glass.
 "E" glass is what you get from any poly board off the rack in a shop, or what you get if you don't specifically ask for something better.
 It is of poor quality.
 Direct-sized glass (DS) is cleaned using a chemical process instead of heat.
 An analogy could be dry cleaning your clothes over washing and drying them.
 The chemical process preserves the fabric better, and in the case of fiberglass, leaves it stronger.
 S glass is stiffer and stronger than both.
 We prefer to use a combination of S glass and Direct-Sized glass.